Branch and Price for Submodular Bin Packing: Introduction

 \subsection{Outline}

 This paper is organized as follows.
-In \Cref{sec.prob}, we describe the SMBP and give its BSOCP and set cover formulations.
-In \Cref{sec.bp}, we introduce the key components of our branch-and-price algorithm: the branching rule, column generation, dual bound computation, initial columns, and primal heuristic.
-In \Cref{sec.price}, focusing on solving the pricing problem, we introduce: the pricing heuristic, reformulations of the pricing problem, PWL relaxation, the exact pricing algorithm, and the hybrid pricing strategy.
+In \Cref{sec.prob}, we describe the set cover formulation of SMBP.
+In \Cref{sec.bp}, we introduce the critical components of our branch-and-price algorithm: the branching rule, column generation, dual bound computation, initial columns, and primal heuristics.
+In \Cref{sec.price}, focusing on solving the pricing problem, we present the pricing heuristic, reformulations of the pricing problem, PWL relaxation, the exact pricing algorithm, and the hybrid pricing strategy.
 In \Cref{sec.experi}, we show the computational results of the proposed algorithms for instances generated from the literature and analyze their performance.
 In \Cref{sec.conc}, we end this paper with a conclusion and future research directions.